 Due to the hot and humid environment, which results in a good amount of sweat, my inner thighs suffer terribly.

-Thus, if this happens to you, my top tip is to leave the dresses and skirts at home.
+So, if this happens to you, my top tip is to leave the dresses and skirts at home.
 Instead, opt for shorts, long pants, jumpsuits, or clothing that otherwise prevents your thighs from uncomfortably rubbing against one another.

 Nonetheless, if you stick to the packing guidelines above, you’ll be absolutely fine!
-Just focus on having an incredible adventure!
+Just focus on having an incredible adventure.